 External Connectivity: Checks if the sensor can connect to http://cdn.capenetworks.io/auth (confirms if the sensor has external connectivity)

 Once all the core tests have been successfully completed, the sensor will run the internal and external tests that have been configured for the network.
 See the following articles for information on the available predefined tests and custom test templates that can be configured.
+Pre-defined and custom test templates have optional frequency and rate limit settings so administrators have the ability to control the frequency of tests to avoid impacts on applications.
+More information on frequency and rate limit settings can be found here.

-When all the tests have been completed for a network, the sensor will release the IP address if it was obtained from DHCP and de-authenticate from the network and move on to the next network to test.
+When all the tests have been completed for a network, the sensor will release the IP address if it was obtained from DHCP and de-authenticate from the network, and move on to the next network to test.

 When an error is encountered with a test, the sensor will automatically attempt to triage the issue by repeating the sequence of procedures leading up to the test failure.
-This can help you drill-down to the step where the issue occurred.
+This can help you drill down to the step where the issue occurred.
 This triage process happens in sequence with the test cycle and will, therefore, delay further testing until it has completed its analysis.